Ryder-One/hmap/README.md

 npm run build
 ```

-You can test the code locally with test-map.html
+You can test the code locally with docs/index-local.html

 I didn't use Gulp or Grunt, this is just plain tools called one after another.
 Since this is very straightforward, I won't answer questions about it.
 If you cannot run the map in dev mode, then you probably cannot help me.

 Please if you have something interesting to share, do a pull request instead of forking silently the project.

+I did a major switch during the project, from HTML canvas to SVG elements.
+This information can help you understand the code better, since it's originally designed to work with HTML canvas (layers, draw functions, etc.).
+Refactoring everything does not worth the time.